unm-historiography/metahistory/essays/thematic/universal-histories.md

 layout: default
 title: Histories for Everyone
 subtitle: The Varied and Deep Tradition of Universal History
+author: David Morin
-author: David Morin, edited: Dustin Newsom
+editor: Dustin Newsom
 date: 2016-11-19 00:00:00
 ---

 {:.abstract}
-The ways in which people remeber the past, has a certain effect on the future.
+The ways in which people remember the past, has a certain effect on the future.
 If we could have one combined narrative that ties us all together as mankind, it would be called a Universal history.
 Universal histories, at their most fundamental level, detail histories which attempt to transcend particulars to form a narrative which applies to all the world’s peoples.
 As our documented and accepted histories today would tell us, this task of a universal history has been tried and failed.
 Universal Histories often fail in their goals, fall flat on further analysis, or are significantly limited in scope.
 They make assumptions or generalizations, based on perceived trends, religious expectations, or philosophical musings, that make it difficult to decipher the “truth”.
 Thus, in modern scholarship, we see an abandonment of these ancient traditions and narratives for more limited, small scale, historical analysis.

 ### Ancient Narratives
 Universal history as a discrete field is a relatively modern concept, yet the "idea" of universality can be traced further back.
 In mythic poetry we can see human themes which transcend the particulars, such as the struggle to return home, which is why Homer's Odyssey is still pertinent today.Furthermore, philosophers central to Grecian thought, used history as a rhetorical tool, source of discussion, and spoke of universal themes.
 Despite the limits of Grecian perspectives, we can see universal elements to their writings.
 Meanwhile, Rome, as both the subject of Greek writers from its own historians, exemplifies the trend of *transmitting* a universal message.